Coronation Street Live (2010 episode): Reception

 The hour-long episode averaged 14.03 million viewers (52.1%), peaking at 14.9 million.
-It was the most-watched episode of the series in seven years, and drew an additional 2.04 million viewers (14.1%) when repeated at 10.35 pm.
+It was the series' most-watched episode in seven years, and drew an additional 2.04 million viewers (14.1%) when repeated at 10.35 pm.
 Viewing figures did not surpass those of "EastEnders Live", a live episode of the BBC soap opera EastEnders watched by 16.6 million viewers in February 2010.
 Following the live broadcast, the second part of a two-part documentary, Coronation Street: 50 Years, 50 Moments, averaged 6.81 million viewers (27.2%).

 Live episodes are prone to mishaps and actors fluffing their lines.
 This episode was commended for how smoothly it seemed to have gone.
 Critic Mark Lawson commented that "the producers were clever in setting every scene among characters under stress or grief, so any flapping might have been taken as acting."
-The only mistake that the press pointed out was the character Sally Webster being allowed into the wreckage of Dev's shop without a safety helmet.
+The only mistake the press pointed out was the character Sally Webster being allowed into the wreckage of Dev's shop without a safety helmet.